Additional Language Skills (IPLE) - 3 credits

 French, Spanish and German language assessments are open to first-year, second-year and third-year students.

 Students who already hold a language certificate among those accepted by the University, earned for no more than 3 years at the time of submission and at a level equal to or higher than that required, can ask for validation by uploading it through the InformaStudenti platform, 'language test' category.
+The certificate must certify proficiency in ListeningReadingWriting and Speaking.

 Each student can sit the test in the chosen language only once per academic year, i.e. the test may be sat again in the following academic year.

 Students who pass the test at the required level will receive the corresponding language assessment credits, according to their degree programme.
-Those who fail the test will have to attend a 40-hour language course.
+Those who fail the test will have the opportunity to attend a 40-hour language course.
 Courses take place in the third trimester and attendance is compulsory.
 At the end of the course, students have to sit an end-of-course test.
 In order to be admitted to the end-of-course test, students must have attended at least 75% of classes.
-Those who do not attend the required number of classes will not be admitted to the end-of-course test, but they can sit the entry-level test again during the first trimester of the following academic year.
+Those who do not attend the required number of classes will not be admitted to the end-of-course test, but they can sit the placement test again during the first trimester of the following academic year.

 Information